A motor carrier, in simple terms, is any business which transports people or property for hire.

 Search the IRS site for Form 2290 Heavy Vehicle Use Tax Return, Publication 510 Excise Taxes and Form 720 Quarterly Federal Excise Tax Return.

 Federal Motor Carrier Safety Regulations apply to interstate motor carriers with vehicles having a gross vehicle weight rating (GVWR) or combination GVWR of 10,001 pounds or more, passenger vehicles transporting more than 16 passengers (including the driver), or any size vehicle carrying placarded hazardous materials.

 You need a U.S. DOT number if you are a motor carrier as described above, carry your own products or passengers, and are not for-hire.
 If you are a for-hire carrier (one who receives compensation for transportation) you will need an MC number and Operating Authority as well.
-The Federal Motor Carrier Safety Administration (FMCSA) web site has online applications.
+The Federal Motor Carrier Safety Administration (FMCSA) has online applications.

 Any company that operates a truck or bus in interstate or international commerce must also comply with the Unified Carrier Registration Agreement (UCR).
 Nevada is a non-participating state and does not offer UCR registration services.
 However, Nevada-based carriers must comply with UCR and must register with a participating state.
 See Requirements, Fees and Contacts.
 Online registration is available.